kogito-ops/puppet-influxdb/README.md

 ## Limitations

--   Please be aware that this module uses Hiera.
+-   Please be aware that this module uses "hiera".

 -   Tests had been executed on:
     - CentOS 7